Rafael M. Salas: Career

-Besides his role as international public servant, Salas was also a poet and author.
+Besides his role as an international public servant, Salas was also a poet and author.
 He contributed articles to international magazines and newspapers drawing on his writing skills as past editor of the Philippine Law Journal.
-He died on March 4, 1987, in Washington, DC from an apparent heart attack as he prepared to return to the Philippines shortly after the restoration of democracy in the People Power Revolution of 1986 that swept Marcos out of power.
+He died on March 3, 1987, in Washington, DC from an apparent heart attack as he prepared to return to the Philippines shortly after the restoration of democracy in the People Power Revolution of 1986 that swept Marcos out of power.
 It was speculated at the time of his death that Salas would make a run for the presidency of the Philippines.